akononovicius/physRisk-content-repository/articles/2018/hft-order-book-model.md

 If \\\( \\tilde c \\\) would be significantly larger than 1, then trend following is strong.
 In this case drift behavior of the HFTs dominates.
 The price change PDF is exponential, while auto-correlation function for the short lags is noticeably positive.
-The auto-correlation function in our app bellow is positive, if last 1024 time ticks (points) include at least one trend reversal.
+The auto-correlation function in our app below is positive, if last 1024 time ticks (points) include at least one trend reversal.
 If the current trend persists for longer than 1024 points, then auto-correlation function will fluctuate around zero.
 This is just minor artifact of the algorithm we implemented in the app.